Alirex/uv_upgrade/README.md

 It moves the lower bound to the new version.

-In fact, it handles any part of the constraint with supported operator.
+In fact, it handles any part of the constraint with a supported operator.

 ### Respect extras